Autism Spectrum Disorders Treatment Market Size and Share

 Autism Spectrum Disorders Treatment Market Analysis by Mordor Intelligence

-The Autism Spectrum Disorder market reached USD 2.34 billion in 2025 and is on course to touch USD 3.02 billion by 2030, translating to a steady 5.29% CAGR.
+The Autism Spectrum Disorders Treatment Market size is estimated at USD 2.34 billion in 2025, and is expected to reach USD 3.02 billion by 2030, at a CAGR of 5.29% during the forecast period (2025-2030).
 Rapid uptake of cannabinoid-based medicines, growing use of FDA-cleared digital diagnostics and broader reimbursement for software-as-a-medical-device tools are redirecting investment from symptomatic control toward mechanism-based intervention.
 Precision medicine strategies built on biomarker discovery now complement genetic testing services, expanding the addressable patient base while improving therapy-matching accuracy.
 In parallel, regulators in Japan and China are opening expedited pathways for botanical drugs, shifting growth momentum eastward.
 Competitive dynamics remain fragmented because smaller innovators leverage microbiome, endocannabinoid and neuropeptide science to sidestep incumbent antipsychotic positions, yet incumbents still anchor hospital-based prescribing patterns through deep payer relationships.

 Key Report Takeaways